-Dear Friends: Comfort reading is far more enjoyable than scanning the headlines these days.
-I hope that sharing some of my favourite books in all genres will help your retreat from reality.
+Comfort reading in a crisis is far more enjoyable than scanning the headlines.
+I hope some of my favourite books will help your retreat from reality.

 Most of these recommendations are older books, which you may wish to read again.
 In the words of Canadian author Robertson Davies: